 HIPAA and Cyber Security

 Attacking health care digitally has become very common these days with health records being sold at a very high price on the darknet.
 The amount of information this health care data, also called PHI, holds is invaluable because along with medical history, this data also contains social security numbers, addresses, tax codes, credit card details, National Insurance numbers and so much more.
 That’s enough for any hacker to not only impersonate you but also to wipe out your bank account and perhaps your existence as well!.
+In today’s world where everything is connected and interconnected through the IOT concept and with IOT security issues at an all time high, it has become even easier to hack heath care digitally.

 HIPAA news firm Hipaajournal reports that “There has been a general upward trend in the number of records exposed each year, with a massive increase in 2015.
 2015 was the worst year in history for breached healthcare records with more than 113.27 million records exposed, stolen, or impermissibly disclosed and was particularly bad due to three massive data breaches at health plans: Anthem Inc, Premera Blue Cross, and Excellus.
 Cybersecurity firm Protenus, said that healthcare hackings in 2018 were 25% more than those in 2017 and are ever increasing!
 In the same year, healthcare data breaches of 500 or more records were being reported at a rate of around 1 per day.